She's in my voice, in all I do!

 Jonathan had to admit that he was good and trapped.
 Even if he ran away, the three boys were both stronger and faster.
 They would catch him with little trouble.
 Chances were that they would beat him harder then.
-Fighting them would be an even worse idea, as he was outnumbered.
+Fighting them would be an even worse idea, as he was outnumbered by three to one.
 There wasn't really a way to escape unless he could talk his way out.

 Jason laughed when he saw Ulysses clutched to Jonathan's skinny chest.
 "I think that's a new book he's got!
 Look at the size of that thing!"

 "Go away, Jason," Jonathan said, his voice quiet but angry as he closed his book.
 "I'm not bothering you.
 Let me read in peace."

 "What is that, anyway?"
 Jackie came to the front, grabbing the book out of Crane's hands and letting it dangle open.
 Jonathan cringed as he watched.
 He hated it when they damaged his books to begin with, and the Joyce was worth a respectable fee.

 "None of your business," Jonathan replied, starting to stand.
 "Give it back!"
 Before he could make a grab for the book, Jason slugged him in the stomach and he fell, winded.
 As Jackie pretended to read, George and Jason attacked Jonathan, slamming the boy to the ground and repeatedly kicking him.